brandonbozek/brandonbozek.github.io/_posts/2018-6-16-honey-part2.md

 <br />

-Now that I know that US honey production is dominated by 6 states each year, I can examine how the production in those states change over time and how that compares with the states that produce the least honey.
+Now that I know that US honey production is dominated by six states each year, I can examine how the production in those states change over time and how that compares with the states that produce the least honey.
 First I consider the market size of the top producing states.

-{% include gallery caption="Left: Market size of honey in the top 6 producing states for 1999-2012, Right: Combined market size of those 6 states for same time period." %}
+{% include gallery caption="Left: Market size of honey in the top six producing states for 1999-2012, Right: Combined market size of those six states for same time period." %}

 This is a little alarming!
 The market size of the top producing states are all in decline with the exception of North Dakota.
-The increase in the market size of North Dakota is not enough to overcome the decrease in the other 5 states as the total market size of these 6 states is decreasing.
+The increase in the market size of North Dakota is not enough to overcome the decrease in the other 5 states as the total market size of these six states is decreasing.
 Since these states make up the majority of US honey production, the decline in the honey supply of these states is driving the domestic decline.
-The US imports most of the honey it consumes and this figure makes it appear that is to continue.

 The next figure shows the factors driving the changes in these state's market size.

-{% include gallery id="gallery2" caption="Number of colonies (left panel) and mean yield of honey per colony (right panel) in the top 6 producing states for 1999-2012" %}
+{% include gallery id="gallery2" caption="Number of colonies (left panel) and mean yield of honey per colony (right panel) in the top six producing states for 1999-2012" %}

 North Dakota, South Dakota, and Montana all show an increase in the number of colonies from 1998-2012, while simultaneously showing a decrease in yield of honey